 Git is an interesting program for two reasons.
 One is how it got people to think it's cool.
 It's a source control program, which is the most boring thing ever.
 It keeps records of changes, allows undo's, and -- this is the most exiting part -- alerts you when 2 people change the same thing at the same time.
 Wowie!
 The other interesting thing is the terms it uses.
 They're the worst.
-They're worse than the worst.
-They go from "no human would use that word in that way" to "we tested every word in the dictionary, then accidentally used the results backwards".
+They're worse than the worst; from "no human would use that word in that way" to "we tested every word in the dictionary, then accidentally used the results backwards".

 If Git became popular despite names this horrible, it must be really good!

 That all sounds complicated, but it's easy.
 To do some programming you start with your repository which isn't a repository, make a branch which isn't a branch, then check it out, which doesn't check it out.
-To save your work you add the changes, create a commit, and send it in a pull-request.
-Once you become comfortable with that, the aliens who named things in Git will nominate you as their ambassador.
-The job requirements mention you being "playfully spent" which will make total sense to you by then.
+To get your work into the main project you add the changes, which adds nothing, create a commit, and push it by using the pull command.
+Once you become comfortable with that, the aliens who named things in Git will nominate you as their ambassador in a "Last starfighter" situation.
+Git will go away, having served its purpose.